ABZ-Aaron/DataEngineerZoomCamp/week_4_analytics_engineering/README.md

     First we create some credentials for accessing BigQuery via DBT.
 These credentials are stored in a JSON, and act a bit like a password/email combo for BigQuery.

     We then create our DBT account and project, and link it to BigQuery and our Github Repo.
+I'm actually going to use a separate GitHub Repo for this.

 # Introduction to Analytics Engineering